Gabriel Pareyon: Polar semiotics

-Probably Pareyon’s most important contribution, both to semiotics and musicology, is his construction of Polar semiotics (also Polar semiology) within the mathematical domain of Category theory.
-Thomas Sebeok’ famous statement the sign is bifacial (1976:117; with noticeable antecedent in Peircean semiotics) remained obscure in the context of interdisciplinary studies, until Pareyon’s formal generalization, in a fashion that makes possible harmonizing cultural semiotics within a range of Group theory.
+Probably Pareyon's most important contribution, both to semiotics and musicology, is his construction of Polar semiotics (also Polar semiology) within the mathematical domain of Category theory.
+Thomas Sebeok’ famous statement the sign is bifacial (1976:117; with noticeable antecedent in Peircean semiotics) remained obscure in the context of interdisciplinary studies, until Pareyon's formal generalization, in a fashion that makes possible harmonizing cultural semiotics within a range of Group theory.
 This theorization has an impact on the methods for social history, as a bond between the abstract and the socially real and the pathos, since, as Pareyon concludes:

 Intersemiotic continuum

-Pareyon’s theorization on the intersemiotic continuum is an elaboration over Lotman (1984: 5-6) semiosphere and Sebeok semiotic continuum ($SC$).
-The latter expressed that “no semiotic system can exist or function unless it is ‘immersed in the semiotic continuum’—which is what Lotman terms the semiosphere”.
+Pareyon’s theorization on the intersemiotic continuum is an elaboration over Lotman (1984: 5–6) semiosphere and Sebeok semiotic continuum ($SC$).
+The latter expressed that "no semiotic system can exist or function unless it is ‘immersed in the semiotic continuum’—which is what Lotman terms the semiosphere".
 However, the $SC$ concept emphasizes the fact that there is no any gap along or across the sign network and its interpretant (of any sign).
-This is deeply related to the semiotic quiddity aliquid stat pro aliquo, conventionally translated and adapted to the terms: “[A sign is] everything that stands for something else”.
-Furthermore, Kotov and Kull (2011:183) specifies that (The) “semiosphere can be described as a semiotic continuum, a heterogeneous yet bounded space that is in constant interaction with other similar structures.”.
-Congruently, the intersemiotic continuum theory ($IC$ theory), introduced in chapter 3.8.1. of Pareyon’s On Musical Self-Similarity, expands this notion to the principle that “there is no any gap along or across the semiotic dimensions and its interpretants”.
+This is deeply related to the semiotic quiddity aliquid stat pro aliquo, conventionally translated and adapted to the terms: “[A sign is] everything that stands for something else".
+Furthermore, Kotov and Kull (2011:183) specifies that (The) "semiosphere can be described as a semiotic continuum, a heterogeneous yet bounded space that is in constant interaction with other similar structures.".
+Congruently, the intersemiotic continuum theory ($IC$ theory), introduced in chapter 3.8.1. of Pareyon’s On Musical Self-Similarity, expands this notion to the principle that “there is no any gap along or across the semiotic dimensions and its interpretants".
 Subsumed within the field of formal categories, this theorization adopted the rule of satisfying the Snake lemma.
 Subsequently, this theorization strengthened the complementary concepts of intersemiotic synecdoche and polar semiotics.
-Within the first yeards after the publication of these concepts in On Musical Self-Similarity (2011), the $IC$ theory was extended to several scientific disciplines, mainly in Eastern Europe and Russia.
+Within the first years after the publication of these concepts in On Musical Self-Similarity (2011), the $IC$ theory was extended to several scientific disciplines, mainly in Eastern Europe and Russia.

 Intersemiotic synecdoche

 The classical concept of synecdoche, in which a term for a part of something is used to refer to the whole, or vice versa, here is embedded into a multidimensional semiotic depth.
-Thus, whether “classical synecdoche” dwells within rhetorics and speech thoretical contexts, the intersemiotic synecdoche is the analogous operation, transversal to $n$ number of semiotic dimensions.
+Thus, whether "classical synecdoche" dwells within rhetorics and speech theoretical contexts, the intersemiotic synecdoche is the analogous operation, transversal to $n$ number of semiotic dimensions.
 It is, also and necessarily, a subgroup of the intersemiotic continuum wholeness.
 Among other features, this framework expands the approach to abstract synesthesia in different conceptual domains, for instance, connecting partial codes or signs to complete codes or sign systems of potentially infinite semiotic varieties.
 A first order example would be as follows: let $color$$k$ be part of pitch $p$$j$ which in turn makes part of a chord $ch$$i$ existent with specific timbre $Fs$ω (i.e. Fourier spectrum) that represents specific combinatorics for a Dirichlet L-function, $L$.
 Thus, sumarizing: